michael-takyi23/Museart/README.md

 - **Third-Party Integrations**:
   - **Stripe**: Secure payment gateway for processing transactions.
   - **Crispy Forms**: For better form styling using Bootstrap 4.
-  - **Cloudinary**: For managing media files and static assets.
+  - **AWS S3**: For managing media files and static assets.
   - **Allauth**: For managing user authentication, login, and registration.
 - **Version Control**:
   - Git for version control and GitHub for repository hosting.
 - **Deployment**:
   - Heroku for hosting the application.
-  - Cloudinary for managing static and media files in production.
+  - AWS S3 for managing static and media files in production.

+  ---

 ## Installation

 ### Clone Repository
 1. Clone the repository from GitHub:
    ```bash
    git clone https://github.com/yourusername/museart.git